 in the UK: For 6 + current year

 The retention of data is the data controller’s responsibility.
-Planday is the data processor and can assist a data controller to export any data.
+Planday is the data processor and can assist a data controller in exporting any data.

-Planday encourages the data controller to export the data in Planday portal(s), so that the data controller can be compliant with any privacy regulation, for example, GDPR.
+Planday encourages the data controller to export the data in Planday organisations that they manage so that the data controller can be compliant with any privacy regulation, for example, GDPR.
 If the data controller needs assistance, please contact:

-With portals, on the Settings page, the portal admin can delete archived / de-activated employee data after the retention period has passed.
+Inside Planday on the Settings page, the admin can delete archived / de-activated employee data after the retention period has passed.
 The data controller can define this data retention period on the same page.

 Planday recommends the following best practice: the data controller should make regular backup copies of all their data held within Planday.
 Backups can be made by downloading data from Planday or running a backup tool/service.